SatrioHalim/sproad/back_end_server/README.md

 ## Database Notes

-- Database migrations are executed automatically when `ENV=production`
+- database migrations are executed automatically when `ENV=production`
-- Admin seed data is initialized on application startup
+- admin seed data is initialized on application startup
-- Migration files are stored in `database/migrations`
+- migration files are stored in `database/migrations`

 ## Architecture Notes